Skip to main content

 }

-• historyInterval: 30 means that a new historical data point will be logged approximately every 30 minutes.
+• historyInterval: 30 means a new historical data point is logged about every 30 minutes.

-The actual timing of when a snapshot transitions to history depends on the job's schedule and the timestamps of the collected snapshots.
-If a job runs every 5 minutes, the oldest snapshot from the snapshots pool will be considered for promotion to the history pool if it's suitably old according to historyInterval relative to the latest history entry.
+Actual timing depends on the job’s schedule and snapshot timestamps.
+If a job runs every 5 minutes, the oldest snapshot can be promoted when it is old enough per historyInterval compared to the latest history entry.

 How historyInterval Affects Your Strategy

-• A larger historyInterval (e.g., 60 or 240 minutes) means historical data points are further apart.
-This offers a view over a longer total duration but with less detail about fluctuations between these points.
+• A larger historyInterval (for example, 60 or 240 minutes) provides a longer view with less detail between points.

-3. Filter Sensitivity: Filters that analyze trends or compare values across historical points (e.g., minSlopePctIntervalHistory) will behave differently based on historyInterval.
-A slope calculated over hourly intervals will reflect broader trends than a slope calculated over 5-minute intervals.
+3. Filter sensitivity: filters that compare points across time (for example, minSlopePctIntervalHistory) behave differently depending on interval size.
+A slope over hourly intervals reflects broader trends than a slope over 5-minute intervals.

 Selecting the Right historyInterval